Quaker Green Impact Fund

 - Investment performance is presented gross of fees and is inclusive of dividends and interest.
 Investment returns represent past performance and do not guarantee future results.
 Returns and principal values will fluctuate such that, upon redemption, units may be worth more or less than their original cost.
 Indices that comprise benchmarks are unmanaged and are inclusive of dividends and interest.
 Investors cannot invest directly in the indices.

-- Fees: The Quaker Green Impact Fund estimated expense ratio for 2021 is based on budgeted investment fees and administrative expenses totaling 0.85% (85 basis points).
+- Fees: The Quaker Green Impact Fund operates with an annualized fee of 0.85% (85 basis points).

 The Quaker Green Impact Fund invests in domestic and international stocks through SEC registered, third-party advisory firms and, as such, is subject to various risks related to the capital markets and to firm specific risks associated with advisors to the fund.
 Portfolio construction, asset allocation and portfolio management practices may not deliver desired results.
 The market prices of domestic and international equity investments may fluctuate and may decline along with moves in the broader equity markets or due to economic, industry or company specific events.
 International and emerging market investments are also subject to geopolitical risks, country specific economic events, and adverse changes in currency values.
 Investment managers who work in an advisory capacity may not deliver investment results as anticipated.
 Investors in the fund could experience a decrease in the principal value of their investment or go through a period of underperformance relative to the benchmark.